jlleongarcia/jlleongarcia/content/blog/ai-t2s-yt-workflow.md

 It all started with the [DJI OA5 Pro](https://jalcocert.github.io/JAlcocerT/dji-osmo-action-5-pro/)

+It takes ~1h48min/41.5GB of video at 2.7k/RS/Standard/60fps to fill the internal memory.

 ...And continued with the [**x300** *as a video creation center...*](https://jalcocert.github.io/JAlcocerT/asrock-x300-home-server/#video-editing-101)

 If you need help summarizing YT Videos content you can try: